ssj1basil/news_app/README.md

 A News app that uses flutter and https://newsapi.org/.

 Added features:
--Dark Mode
+- Dark Mode
--Pull to refresh
+- Pull to refresh
--Change the news based on country
+- Change the news based on country
--Sort the news
+- Sort the news

 To Do:
--a search function
+- a search function
--a sharing mechanism
+- a sharing mechanism
--bookmarks
+- bookmarks

 Reference: